 Skilled nursing services are more intensive and thus more expensive than assisted living facilities.
 Skilled nursing offers 24-hour medical care that you or your loved one requires in the comfort of their own homes.

-Medicaid and long-term care insurance are two choices available to those who require skilled nursing care.
-Should be Long-term care As essential as financial considerations are, they should not be your only factor when deciding what level of care is necessary.
+Medicaid and long-term care insurance are two choices for those requiring skilled nursing care.
+Long-term care: As essential as financial considerations are, they should not be your only factor when deciding what level of care is necessary.

 Duration of Stay

 It’s important to remember that “short-term” refers to a 90-day or less time frame.
-For the most part, those needing short-term care require professional nursing, while those needing long-term care require assistance with daily functioning.
+Those needing short-term care mostly require professional nursing, while those needing long-term care require assistance with daily functioning.
 Patients recently discharged from the hospital or who have seen a sudden downturn in their health typically require skilled nursing care.
-This service can also be provided by assisted living if you are willing to move out of your home.
+Assisted living can also provide this service if you want to leave your home.

 Necessity